Article

 Chest compressions only

-The focus on chest compressions eliminates the confusion about how to open the airway and doing rescue breathing, which saves precious time.
-The compressions circulate the oxygen-rich blood to the heart and brain, which significantly increase the patient’s chances of survival.
+The focus on chest compressions eliminates the confusion about how to open the airway and do rescue breathing, which saves precious time.
+The compressions circulate the oxygen-rich blood to the heart and brain, which significantly increases the patient’s chances of survival.

 CPR with rescue breathing for children and adults